 At the center of my work is photography.
-Inspiration often catches my eye on a walk or what comes across my path in the normal course of a day.
+Inspiration catches my eye on a walk or what comes across my path in the normal course of a day.
 I remember telling God I would obey and create the book, In Plain Sight: Faith Is In The Everyday and then I was done (you know, the hands brushing together/hands-up move).
 But, you guessed it, I wasn’t done.
-Another idea came together for which I knowingly accepted with the book, Sights of Faith: The Cross and Clouds.
-My photography, books, and speaking connects readers to the presence of God in ordinary, everyday surroundings.
+Another idea came which I knowingly accepted creating, Sights of Faith: The Cross and Clouds.
+Then my third book, in the series of photo-based devotionals, came In Plain Sight, Volume II: Finding Extraordinary Faith in Ordinary Days, with a unique twist of our connection to a community faith.
+My photography, books, and speaking connects people to the presence of God in ordinary, everyday surroundings.

 I’m not a trained artist or photographer.
 I didn’t go to art school or take classes.
 I’m using the gifts God has given me.
-Leaning into faith when the Devil of Doubt speaks up and out and when tests arise, my trifecta of faith is prayer, patience and perseverance.
-Deepening my faith in my early 40s, and as I was taking steps of faith, I started seeing patterns appear in the form of finding “everyday” crosses.
-I received each of these sightings as my spiritual nudge, made for me, placed for me and timed for me–the message,”Keep going, Amy.”
+Leaning into faith when the Devil of Doubt speaks and when tests arise, my trifecta of faith is prayer, patience and perseverance.
+Deepening my faith in my early 40s, and as I was taking steps of faith, I started seeing patterns appear— patterns in the form of in the form of “everyday” crosses.
+I received each of these sightings as my spiritual nudge, made for me, placed for me and timed for me — with the message,”Keep going, Amy.”
 I took photos of the everyday cross to remember it, with no intent to do anything with the images.
 That’s one of the cool things about faith — doing before the knowing.

-Although I’m not a theologian nor a biblical scholar, I do I read my Bible every morning.
-I’m on my third time reading cover-to-cover; a different translation each time.
+Although I’m not a theologian nor a biblical scholar, I read my Bible every morning.
+I’m on my fourth reading, cover-to-cover; a different Bible translation each time.
 Raised Methodist, I grew up going to church every weekend, but missed the internal aspect of faith.
-It wasn’t until my early 40s when I discovered my personal faith relationship.
-How?
-You guessed it, by seeing everyday crosses as I was taking steps of faith.
-Each everyday cross (over 70!)
-I received as a special gift, a spiritual nudge, timed and placed for me with the message, “Keep going Amy.”

-- I was born in Macon, Missouri, grew up in Springfield and have lived in Kansas City (MO) since 2000.
+- Born in Macon, Missouri, grew up in Springfield and live in Kansas City (MO, since 2000.)

-- Prior to starting my own consulting company, Arbor Grove, LLC in 2014, I was Senior Vice President, HR Director at Arvest Bank, for the Kansas City market.
+- Prior to starting my own business & HR consulting practice, Arbor Grove, LLC in 2014, I was Senior Vice President, HR Director at Arvest Bank, for the Kansas City market.

-- My motto: The little things in life are big.
+- Motto: The little things in life are big.

-- A favorite activity: Walking outdoors with no ear-buds, no noise in my ears so I stay attuned to God’s surrounding beauty.
-Time in nature is a form of worship.
-It helps me see the signs of faith and hear the voice of faith.
+- Favorite activity: Walking outdoors with no ear-buds, no noise in my ears so I can stay attuned to God’s surrounding beauty in sight, sense and sound.
+Time in nature is one of my favorite forms of worship.